 What Do I Need To Know About Software Licenses?

 Many leaders of small and medium businesses (SMBs) are not IT experts and some don’t have an IT expert on staff.
 As a result, there may be details that escape notice.
-One of the details that is often overlooked is software licenses.
+One of the critically important details that is often overlooked in IT is software licensing.

-This article will provide all of the information you need to know about software licenses.
-We’ll start with a brief overview of what software licenses are and how they work, explore the implications of using software without a license (or overusing a license), explain why renewal dates are important, and discuss some free options that might not require a license.
+In this article, we'll provide a thorough overview of software licenses.
+We’ll outline what software licenses are and how they work, explore the implications of using software without a license (or overusing a license), explain why renewal dates are important, and discuss some free options that might not require a license.

-Managing software licenses can be a big job.
-At Kelser, we provide software license management support for all of our managed IT support service customers.
-This includes tracking renewal dates, adding and deleting users (to ensure cost efficiencies), and monitoring software for end of life.
+Depending on the size of your organization and number of devices, managing software licenses can be a big job.
+At Kelser, we provide software license management support for all of our managed IT service customers.
+This includes tracking renewal dates, adding and deleting users (to maximize cost efficiencies), and monitoring software for end of life.

 Having said that, we understand that managed IT support isn’t right for everyone.

-That’s why we provide articles like this one that business leaders like you can use to ensure your organization makes educated decisions about software licenses and other technology-related topics.
+That’s why we provide articles like this one that business leaders like you can use to make the best informed decisions about the technology that fuels your business so you can grow your business and stay competitive.

 What Is A Software License?

 A software license is a legally binding contract between a software developer and a person or organization.
-The license gives the person or organization the right to use the software for the purpose for which it was developed.
+The license gives the person or organization the right to use the software for its intended purpose.

 Most software licenses do not allow the software to be altered.

-Some licenses grant permission for multiple users.
-It’s important to know what type of license you purchase.
+Some licenses, however, grant permission for multiple users.
+That’s why it's important to know what type of licenses you have or plan to purchase and the advantages or disadvantages of either option.

 Related article: IT Software & Hardware LIcensing: Why Understanding It Is Important